LavakumarReddyAraveeti/LavakumarReddyAraveeti/README.md

 👋 Hi, Welcome to @LavakumarReddyAraveeti's GitHub Profile

-Senior Java Developer | Freelance Devloper
+Senior Java Developer | Freelance Developer

 Lavakumar Reddy is a passionate Senior Java Developer with over 8+ years of experience building scalable, secure, and high-performance applications.
 He specializes in backend development with Java and Spring Boot frameworks.